Skip to main content

 An import configuration keeps in memory all the import details:

-• the import name (an incremental suffix will be added to it when you create new imports based on the config)
+• the import name (an incremental suffix will be added to it when you create new imports based on the configuration)

 • the destination table and entity